padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 ### Archetype 1

 Archetype 1 refers to a baseline virtual cluster providing the effect of a *fan-out* architecture: **one publisher and many subscribers**.
 In Archetype 1, the receiver subscribes to all the brokers in the virtual cluster.
-The sender delivers each message using a single publisher that is connected to one of the brokers and the receiver receives the message from that broker.
-The publisher is selected by one of the following methods.
+The sender delivers each message using a single publisher that is connected to one of the brokers.
+The receiver receives the message via the subscriber connected to that broker.
+The publisher is selected by one of the methods shown below.
 The default method is `publisherType: STICKY`.
 The publisher "sticks" to one endpoint for all operations.

 - By `publisherType`.
 Valid values are `STICKY`, `RANDOM`, `ROUND_ROBIN`, and `ALL`.
 - By endpoint name.
 Each endpoint is identifiable by a unqiue name.